AbhignaCY/mcis6273_s25_datamining/README.md

 # mcis6273_s25_datamining
 My Zotero username is AbhignaCY.
-This repo is created to work on datamining from basics.
+Link to the account : https://www.zotero.org/abhignacy This repo is created to work on datamining from basics.
 We are going to go through basics of github and its environment.
 Then going to get familiarized with jupyterlab environment, markdown and python.